vincentnight/git-workshop/README.md

 git rm [file]

 # Add some changes in < file> to the next commit
-# Watch these video's for a demo of the power of git add -p - http://johnkary.net/blog/git-add-p-the-most-powerful-git-feature-youre-not-using-yet/
 git add -p [file]

 # Commit all local changes in tracked  files